junxit/us-congress-code/title-42/chapter-7/sec-1395cc.md

 ### Effective Date of 2018 Amendment

 Amendment by Pub.
-Law 115–182 effective on the date described in section 101(b) of Pub.
-Law 115–182, see section 144(b) of Pub.
-Law 115–182, set out as a note under section 1712 of Title 38, Veterans’ Benefits.
+L. 115–182 effective on the date described in section 101(b) of Pub.
+L. 115–182, see section 144(b) of Pub.
+L. 115–182, set out as a note under section 1712 of Title 38, Veterans’ Benefits.

 ### Effective Date of 2011 Amendment